The Experienced Legal Judgment

 You Want In Difficult Injury Cases

-When it comes to brain injuries, spinal injuries and dram shop cases, Annette Griggs and the Griggs Injury Law firm utilizes over 17 years of experience to fight for their clients and in a personal, professional manner.
+When it comes to brain injuries, spinal injuries and dram shop cases, Annette Griggs and her legal team at the Griggs Injury Law firm each have over 20 years of experience to fight for their clients in a personal, professional manner.

 Experienced Brain Injury Counsel